IAMconsortium/nomenclature/doc/source/user_guide/howto.rst

 This guide presents a quick instruction for "registering a model" in a project workflow.

-is intended as a quick instruction for adding a model to comparison project.
 It is still recommended to read the detailed instructions under :ref:`model_mapping` and :ref:`region` in particular.